CircleEducation/circle-education-local/hire/max-homsi.md

 jobtitle: Fullstack Developer

 location: Austin, TX
-blurb: "" # I learned to be able to work remotely to take care of my mom""
+blurb: "I learned to be able to work remotely to take care of my mom"

 # the first 3 will display on the card display, but list as many as you want, they will be visible on your hire page
 skills: